PCB Design Software | Circuit Board Design | Autodesk

 How to buy

 Excellent PCB design creates functional, reliable, cost-effective circuit boards that meet the electrical and physical requirements of the devices they will be used in.
-PCB design is also critical to make sure devices function properly and minimise the risks of electrical shorts, interference (US Site) and other problems that can arise with poorly designed circuits.
+PCB design is also critical to make sure devices function properly and minimize the risks of electrical shorts, interference, and other problems that can arise with poorly designed circuits.

 PCB design software designs and creates printed circuit boards (PCBs).
 PCB design software creates circuit board designs and places components and routing connections between them.

-Software for PCB designing can also be used to make sure that the layout meets design requirements, including trace width (US Site) and clearance between components.
+Software for PCB designing can also be used to make sure that the layout meets design requirements, including trace width and clearance between components.

 Make sure that circuit boards are designed with a high level of accuracy.
-Reduce the risk of errors and improve product reliability with electronics simulation (US Site).
+Reduce the risk of errors and improve product reliability with electronics simulation.

 Eliminate the need for physical prototypes, reducing costs and design iterations by easily modifying the design directly in the software.

-Multiple designers and cross-functional teams can work on a design concurrently (US Site) reducing design time and improving product quality.
+Multiple designers and cross-functional teams can work on a design concurrently reducing design time and improving product quality.

-Features such as interactive routing (US Site), schematic capture and component libraries (US Site) reduce design time.
-PCB design software also reduces the cost of production by optimising the placement of components, reducing the circuit board size and more.
+Features such as interactive routing, schematic capture, and component libraries reduce design time.
+PCB design software also reduces the cost of production by optimizing the placement of components, reducing the circuit board size, and more.

 Product designers require solutions that help them bring consumer products to market faster and to easily transition from design to production.
 Autodesk Fusion enables seamless integration of 3D design and PCB design.

-Uncover meticulous design guidelines, guaranteeing scalability and organisation for the most intricate PCB design constraint manager.
-Autodesk Fusion provides high-quality, error-free production through strict compliance with industry standards and optimisation of design specifications.
+Uncover meticulous design guidelines, guaranteeing scalability and organization for the most intricate PCB design constraint manager.
+Autodesk Fusion provides high-quality, error-free production through strict compliance with industry standards and optimization of design specifications.

-Fusion's PCB and schematic design synchronisation ensures confidence and minimises the risk of errors, enhancing the reliability of the final product.
+Fusion's PCB and schematic design synchronization ensures confidence and minimizes the risk of errors, enhancing the reliability of the final product.
 This integrated approach streamlines the design process, reducing the likelihood of discrepancies and ensuring consistent performance.

 Verify that your design parameters are correct with our easy-to-use SPICE simulation tool, available in Fusion Electronics.
 Our repository of components makes it easy to get you started or build your own.
 It is SPICE compatible.

-The Fusion electronics design capabilities provide managed team access to the project with instant updates to the latest version.
-Built-in versioning, milestone referencing and web-based access to designs enable stakeholders to comment, track progress and collaborate effectively.

 Intelligent products require integrated electrical and mechanical characteristics.
-Learn how to seamlessly share design changes and collaborate between mechanical and electrical workflows (US Site) in Autodesk Fusion.
+Learn how to seamlessly share design changes and collaborate between mechanical and electrical workflows in Autodesk Fusion.

 Learn about the construction of a PCB (printed circuit board) and how they fit into today’s world of advanced electronic devices.